-Most often a patient’s foot is set in a hard cast, then over time they move to a fracture boot.
-This allows the bones to heal by keeping them immobilized.
+Whether or not you have surgery, your foot will likely be immobilized in a fracture boot or cast to allow the bones to heal.
 The prognosis for most ankle injuries is good, and most patients are asked to follow up with physical therapy.

 How long does it take for a broken ankle to heal?